RebornBeat/Hearth/README.md

 There is no coarser or finer unit.

-This makes "iteration" exact: **an iteration is one tick.** Every replay, every verification, every trace record happens at tick boundaries.
+This makes "iteration" exact: **an iteration is one tick.** Every replay, every verification, every traversal, every trace record happens at tick boundaries.
 AITD is ticks per level — the metric and the mechanism share a unit.

 ### Event identity vs iteration identity — stated precisely